 The ISCC Certification Systems rely on a set of ISCC Documents, such as ISCC System Documents, Guidance Documents or audit procedures.
+ISCC may change or supplement the ISCC Documents at any time in order to ensure or improve the compliance with legal requirements or voluntary commitments for the proof and demonstration of sustainability, or to ensure or improve the integrity of the ISCC Certification Systems.
 The latest version of the ISCC Documents is available on the ISCC website.

 The ISCC System Documents contain general requirements, processes and guidelines applicable to ISCC, System Users, Certification Bodies and auditors.
 They specify for instance the procedures for conflict resolution, dealing with non-conformities, the ISCC Impact Assessment, the ISCC Integrity Programme, Risk Management and corresponding requirements.
-Furthermore, they describe, for example, the specific sustainability requirements for the different kinds of raw materials that can be covered under the ISCC EU certification, requirements for traceability and chain of custody, and requirements for greenhouse gas calculation and verification.
+Furthermore, they describe, for example, the specific sustainability requirements for the different kinds of raw materials that can be covered under the ISCC EU certification, requirements for supply chain certification, traceability and chain of custody, and requirements for greenhouse gas calculation and verification.